Plugin Architecture¶

 - The complete learning loop (journal, consolidate, compound)

-Every other plugin depends on core-standards.
+Every other plugin depends on vt-base.

 Department plugins¶